-Today, the term "cyber" is almost specifically used to refer to information security matters.
-Since it’s a bit hard for us to visualize how digital signals travel across wires can represent an attack, we’ve decided to visualizing the digital phenomenon as a physical one.
+Today, the term "cyber" is almost always specifically used to refer to information security matters.
+Since it’s a bit hard for us to visualize how digital signals traveling across wires can represent an attack, we’ve decided to visualizing the digital phenomenon as a physical one.

 A cyber attack is an attack that is mounted against us (or against our digital devices) by means of cyberspace.
-Yes, another "cyber" term - Cyberspace is a virtual space that does not exist.
+Yes, another "cyber" term - cyberspace is a virtual space that does not exist physically.
 This term has become the metaphor to help us understand digital attacks that intend to harm our devices.

 Why is it necessary to protect from cyber threats?

-Cybersecurity threats are a big deal and serious.
+Cybersecurity threats are a big deal and can be quite serious.

-Successfully executed cyber attacks can result in the theft of valuable, sensitive data like medical records.
-They can disrupt phone and computer networks or paralyze systems, making data unavailable.
+Successfully executed cyber attacks can result in the theft of valuable, sensitive data like medical records or banking information.
+They can disrupt phone and/or computer networks or paralyze systems, making data unavailable.